 While creating the Integrated Customer Lifecycle™, interconnecting all front-line departments, we found remarkable similarities between a focus on sales and the traits of Customer Centricity.
 Similarly, a focus on marketing pointed to Product Centricity.
 We started to wonder: Could we match other business models to the two remaining functional sections of the Integrated Customer Lifecycle™, and if so, what does it mean?

 - Investopedia: A business model is a company’s plan for making a profit.
 It identifies the products or services the business will sell, the target market it has identified, and the expenses it anticipates.

 - Wikipedia: A business model describes the rationale of how an organization creates, delivers, and captures value, in economic, social, cultural or other contexts.
 The process of business model construction and modification is also called business model innovation and forms a part of business strategy.”

 Now let’s have a look at the Business Model Matrix™:

 KNOWN BUSINESS MODELS

-To understand why we mapped Product Centricity (blue) and Customer Centricity (green) the way we did, you’ll need to comprehend the destinct differences between the two.
-In short, Product Centricity is about growing a share of market, while Customer Centricity is about growing a share of the customer (or share of wallet, as we prefer).
+To understand why we mapped Product Centricity (blue) and Customer Centricity (green) the way we did, you’ll need to understand the differences between the two.

-Peppers also came up with two neat descriptions:
+Don Peppers also came up with two descriptions: